 if you are not sure if you missed the last bus at night, there is still no worries as it will read 'no more buses scheduled for at least the next 3 hours' or 'next bus not until 5:30am', etc; so you KNOW it's not coming and can either keep on walking or call a cab

-I will mention that there are one or two smaller cell providers in Western Canada that don't support the 'short code' texting, so if it doesn't work when you send the text check with your provider; and then if need be, change providers! ;)
+I know these work, and very well too as I have used them in numerous cities in Canada.
+I will mention that there are one or two smaller cell providers in Western Canada that don't support the 'short code' texting though.
+So if it doesn't work when you send the text, check with your provider; and then if need be, change providers! ;)

 I would assume that they have this in other countries too as most have bigger transit systems than Canada does; but honestly I never noticed in my travels, so please email me and LET ME KNOW!

-Safety First and Mind Your P's and Q's Too!
+6. Safety First and Mind Your P's and Q's Too!

-Obviously, you will do your best to keep your kids safe, but life has its own way of not listening to you either; so talk to your kids about the dangers of letting people give them rides , especially if they don't know them too well.
+Obviously, you will do your best to keep your kids safe, but life has its own way of not listening to you either; so talk to your kids about the dangers of letting people give them rides - especially if they don't know them too well.

-I gave my kids a 'code word' that in the event there was EVER anyone telling them that 'your mom said I am to pick you up because…' they were to back away from the person and ask loudly for the code word
+I gave my kids a "code word" that in the event there was EVER anyone telling them that 'your mom said I am to pick you up because…' they were to back away from the person and ask loudly for the code word

 if the person did not say the word immediately, they were to start running in a different direction AND screaming to attract attention and stop any possible issues

-thankfully, they never had this problem but I honestly believe that if you asked them today, they would still know that word
+thankfully, they never had this problem but I honestly believe that if you asked them today, they would still know that word!

 it helps if this word is something they see or hear every day at home as a type of 'reinforcement' in their mind to remember the word